2023 Most Popular Communication Sciences Master's Degree Schools in Texas

 The colleges and universities below are the most popular for communication sciences majors pursuing a master's degree.

-Our 2023 rankings named The University of Texas at Dallas the most popular school in Texas for communication sciences students working on their master’s degree.
+Our analysis found The University of Texas at Dallas to be the most popular school for communication sciences students who want to pursue a master’s degree in Texas.
 Located in the city of Richardson, UT Dallas is a public school with a fairly large student population.

 Women make up 98% of the communication sciences majors at the school.

-Full Communication Sciences at The University of Texas at Dallas Report
+Read full report on Communication Sciences at The University of Texas at Dallas

 Women make up 99% of the communication sciences majors at the school.

-You’ll be in good company if you decide to attend Abilene Christian University.
-It ranked #3 on our 2023 Most Popular Communication Sciences Master’s Degree Schools in Texas list.
-Located in the medium-sized city of Abilene, Abilene Christian is a private not-for-profit college with a small student population.
+You’ll be in good company if you decide to attend University of North Texas.
+It ranked #4 on our 2023 Most Popular Communication Sciences Master’s Degree Schools in Texas list.
+Located in the midsize city of Denton, UNT is a public college with a fairly large student population.

 About 93% of the students majoring in communication sciences at the school are women while 7% are male.